 What do combined training programs look for when looking for applicants?

-Each program will have different specifics that they look for in applicants based on the nature of their program.
-Overall, though, programs are founded on the belief that patients require care of both their body and mind, and programs desire applicants that are committed to this belief.
-We want to make sure that applicants are committed to combined training and its mission – beyond just liking each discipline separately.
+Each program will have different qualities that they search for based on the nature of their program.
+Overall, though, most programs ascribe to the belief that patients require care of both their body and mind and that one cannot treat a patients’ medical concerns without addressing psychiatric concerns and vice versa.
+Most programs seek applicants that are committed to these beliefs and model of care.

 How do I choose the right program for me?

-At current, there are 10 Internal Medicine/Psychiatry, 5 Family Medicine/Psychiatry, 10 Pediatrics/Psychiatry/Child and Adolescent Psychiatry (aka “triple board”), and 6 Neurology Psychiatry programs.
+As of early 2019, there are 14 Internal Medicine/Psychiatry, 6 Family Medicine/Psychiatry, 9 Pediatrics/Psychiatry/Child and Adolescent Psychiatry (aka “triple board”), and 4 Neurology Psychiatry programs.
 Visit our residency programs page for detailed information on the programs.

 Given the small number of programs, do most residents apply to the individual specialties in addition to the combined programs?